 Rachel Jay Smith

 Professor Smith teaches in the areas of legal writing, advocacy, and ethics.
-She also serves as faculty advisor to the College’s Moot Court Program.
+She also serves as an Appeals Administrator for the University of Cincinnati.

 Before joining the College of Law in 2004, Professor Smith was an associate at Dinsmore & Shohl where her practice focused on environmental law and pharmaceutical products liability.
 She had previously served as a Senior Assistant Attorney General in the office of the Wyoming Attorney General representing the Wyoming Department of Environment Quality, Water Quality Division, in administrative and court actions.
 She also provided daily counseling to the Water Quality Division on transactional and administrative matters.